rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 ### `rsync` parameters and setting up a script

-Before script set up continues, you need to decide what parameters you want to use with `rsync`.
+Before the script setup continues, you must decide what parameters to use with `rsync`.
 Many possibilities exist.
 Review the [manual for rsync](https://linux.die.net/man/1/rsync) for a complete list.
-The most common way to use `rsync` is to use the `-a` option, because `-a`, or "archive", combines several common options into one.
+The most common way to use `rsync` is to use the `-a` option, because `-a`, or "archive", combines several common options.
 What does `-a` include?

 - `-r`, recurse the directories
 - `-l`, maintains symbolic links as symbolic links